raysan5/raylib-code-club/README.md

 ## Could the error messages used for reference?

-If some error message is detected, that means code has been compiled or some IDE helper mechanism is active, in taht case session is over.
+If some error message is detected, that means code has been compiled or some IDE helper mechanism is active, in that case session is over.

 ## Does "no code copying" means we can't use the cheatsheet or look at the header?